Netflix/concurrency-limits/README.md

 Before applying the algorithm we need to set some ground rules.
 * We accept that every system has an inherent concurrency limit that is determined by a hard resources, such as number of CPU cores.
 * We accept that this limit can change as a system auto-scales.
-* For large and complex distributed systems it's impossible to know all the hard resource.
+* For large and complex distributed systems it's impossible to know all the hard resources.
 * We can use latency measurements to determine when queuing happens.
 * We can use timeouts and rejected requests to aggressively back off.